 U.S. Stocks Finish Choppy Trading Day Modestly Lower

-(RTTNews) - After recovering from initial weakness to end Monday's session modestly higher, stocks showed a lack of direction over the course of the trading day on Tuesday.
+(RTTNews) - Stocks moved to the upside in early trading on Friday but quickly gave back ground and showed a lack of direction over the remainder of the trading session.

-The major averages spent the day bouncing back and forth across the unchanged line before eventually ending the day in negative territory.
+The major averages spent much of the day bouncing back and forth across the unchanged line before eventually closing modestly lower.

-The choppy trading by the broader markets may reflected uncertainty about the near-term outlook amid rising geopolitical tensions around the world and a flurry of proposals by President Donald Trump.

-Trump has recently called for a one-year cap on credit card rates at 10 percent and has also said defense companies should not be permitted to issue dividends or stock buybacks and that large institutional investors should be banned from buying single-family homes.
+Trump's threats to take control of Greenland continue to attract attention, with the president suggesting he may impose tariffs on countries that don't go along with his plans for the territory.

+Traders also continue to keep an eye on developments in Venezuela, political unrest in Iran and the ongoing Russia-Ukraine war.

-In U.S. economic news, the Labor Department released a report showing consumer prices in the U.S. increased in line with economist estimates in the month of December.
+In U.S. economic news, the Federal Reserve released a report showing industrial production grew by much more than expected in the month of December.

-The Labor Department said its consumer price index climbed by 0.3 percent in December, matching economist expectations.
+The Fed said industrial production climbed by 0.4 percent in December, matching an upwardly revised increase in November.

-Excluding food and energy prices, core consumer prices rose by 0.2 percent in December.
-Economists had expected core prices to rise by 0.3 percent.

-The report also said the annual rate of growth by consumer prices came in at 2.7 percent in December, unchanged from November and in line with estimates.
+Economists had expected industrial production to inch up by 0.1 percent compared to the 0.2 percent uptick originally reported for the previous month.

 Sector News

-Airline stocks showed a significant move to the downside on the day, dragging the NYSE Arca Airline Index down by 2.0 percent.
+Most of the major sectors ended the day showing only modest moves, contributing to the lackluster close by the broader markets.

-Notable weakness was also visible among software stocks, as reflected by the 1.6 percent loss posted by the Dow Jones U.S. Software Index.
+Considerable strength was visible among commercial real estate stocks, however, as reflected by the 1.2 percent gain posted by the Dow Jones U.S. Real Estate Index.

-Banking stocks also saw notable weakness, while energy stocks turned in a strong performance amid a spike by the price of crude oil.
-Networking and steel stocks also saw some strength on the day.
+Semiconductor stocks also extended the rally seen during Thursday's session, driving the Philadelphia Semiconductor Index up by 1.2 percent to a record closing high.

+On the other hand, steel stocks showed a notable move to the downside, with the NYSE Arca Steel Index falling by 1.2 percent after ending Thursday's trading at its best closing level in over seventeen years.

 Other Markets

-In overseas trading, stock markets across the Asia-Pacific region moved mostly higher on Tuesday.
-Japan's Nikkei 225 Index surged by 3.1 percent, while Hong Kong's Hang Seng Index advanced by 0.9 percent.
+In overseas trading, stock markets across the Asia-Pacific region turned in another mixed performance on Friday.
+Japan's Nikkei 225 Index and China's Shanghai Composite Index both dipped by 0.3 percent, while South Korea's Kospi advanced by 0.9 percent.

-Meanwhile, the major European markets ended the day narrowly mixed.
-While the German DAX Index crept up by 0.1, the U.K.'s FTSE 100 Index closed just below the unchanged line and the French CAC 40 Index edged down by 0.1 percent.
+Meanwhile, the major European markets all moved to the downside on the day.
+While the French CAC 40 Index slid by 0.7 percent, the German DAX Index slipped by 0.2 percent and the U.K.'s FTSE 100 Index edged down by 0.1 percent.

-In the bond market, treasuries moved back to the upside following the consumer price inflation data.
-Subsequently, the yield on the benchmark ten-year note, which moves opposite of its price, dipped 1.6 basis points to 4.171 percent.
+In the bond market, treasuries have moved sharply lower over the course of the session.
+As a result, the yield on the benchmark ten-year note, which moves opposite of its price, surged 7.1 basis points to a four-month closing high of 4.231 percent.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!